IGW: Acquisition by BMT

-Globalization
+International expansion

-In the early nineties, Watteeuw started an international expansion.
-In 1997 the company opened its first foreign plant in the Czech Republic, following the so-called greenfield approach, by constructing a new factory in Brno.
-Eventually Watteeuw moved the entire production line of New Holland agricultural gears to that site.
+In 1997, the company built a new factory in Brno, Czech Republic, and transferred its production line for New Holland agricultural gears to the facility.

 In 1998, Watteeuw acquired the maintenance department of Terom, Romania's biggest synthetic fiber company at the time.
 Watteeuw locally produced gears for their machines and provided servicing jobs.
 When Terom shut down a few years later, Watteeuw bought a part of the remaining factory to offer its services to other customers in the region.

-Meanwhile, the firm kept expanding its share in the aerospace industry.
+The company also expanded its aerospace operations.
 In 2000 BMT took over the American company Caratron Industries, manufacturer of precision gears, axles and gearboxes, for aeronautic and space devices.
 Caraton and Eurair, Watteeuw’s subsidiary that delivered to Airbus, were afterwards turned into a new division: BMT Aerospace.

-Other areas in which Watteeuw participates since the 2000s are the medical sector, marine industry and the energy sector, including the production of gears for wind turbines.
+During the 2000s, Watteeuw entered the medical, marine, and energy sectors, manufacturing components such as gears for wind turbines.

-During that same period Watteeuw started expanding its logistical network.
-To ameliorate its customer services, the company established local plants and warehouses in the East.
+The company also established plants and warehouses in Asia.
 Since 2001, Watteeuw has activities in China, initially through a joint-venture with Picanol in the regional branch of AmTech.
 Watteeuw took over Picanol’s shares in 2006.
-Today the focus of the Chinese plant lays on railway applications for the Asian market.
-Watteeuw has been a player in the railway industry since the nineties.
+The Chinese facility produces railway applications for the Asian market, following the company's entry into the railway supply sector in the 1990s.

-In 2013 Watteeuw landed in the United States.
-Due to the internationalization, a more global approach was needed so the name of the company changed from IG Watteeuw to IGW.
+In 2013, Watteeuw expanded to the United States.
+In 2014, the company changed its name from IG Watteeuw to IGW.

 Alfons Watteeuw died on April 1, 2014.
-Although he hadn’t been president for a while, Alfons kept closely involved in his company until his death.